As an Alpine Lodging guest you will be checking in directly at your reserved property as outlined below.

 Guests can access Mountain Village from the town of Telluride by taking the 15-minute Gondola ride up and over the mountain.
 To get to Mountain Village by car, you must drive outside of town following Highway 145 South.
 Take a left at the sign for Mountain Village.
 The ski resort is about a mile and a half up the road on your left.
 This scenic drive takes about 15 minutes.

 Each condo will be stocked with a wide range of amenities for the comfort of our guests' stay.
-Upon arrival, guests will find that all accommodations will have linens, a fully stocked kitchen, towels, etc. If there is something that is missing or something that would make your stay more enjoyable, please call the Guest Services department.
+Upon arrival, guests will find that all accommodations will have linens and towels and if there is a kitchen it will be fully stocked with everything you need to prepare and enjoy a meal.
+If there is something that is missing or something that would make your stay more enjoyable, please contact the front desk or concierge of your property.

 The weather in Telluride is just about perfect all year long!
 In the winter, the temperatures average between 20 degrees and 50 degrees, depending on the month.
 Telluride is known for having fabulous weather for spring skiing!
 In the summer, enjoy temperatures in the 70s and 80s with very low humidity, making it perfect for our many summer festivals.

 The free Gondola is open daily from 7 a.m. to midnight during the summer and winter seasons.
 The Gondola usually stays open a bit later at night during major summer festivals (such as Telluride Bluegrass, the Telluride Film Festival, and Telluride Blues & Brews) and New Year's Eve.
 Pet and handicap cars are also available.
 The Gondola is closed during the spring and fall off-seasons.

 41% Advanced / Expert